GreptimeTeam/docs/docs/user-guide/operations/configuration.md

 The `storage` options are valid in datanode and standalone mode, which specify the database data directory and other storage-related options.

-GreptimeDB supports storing data in local file system, AWS S3, Azure Blob Storage Service and Aliyun OSS.
+GreptimeDB supports storing data in local file system, AWS S3, Azure Blob Storage and Aliyun OSS.

 | Option  | Key      | Type   | Description                                         |
 |---------|----------|--------|-----------------------------------------------------|